-A: A certification indicating whether a property is located in a flood plain.
-LCEF will order this on behalf of the borrower.
+A: An FZC is a certification indicating whether or not a property is located in a flood plain.
+LCEF orders this on behalf of the borrower.
 If the FZC indicates the property is located in a flood zone, the borrower will be required to purchase flood insurance from the insurance agency providing Fire and Extended Coverage Insurance.